 Bake them at 400°F for 12 - 14 minutes.

 And then do your best to not totally burn your tongue by eating them too fast!
 Give them at least 5 minutes to cool down before you try one.

 The toughest lesson with these yummy chocolate puffs is patience!

 Watching them rise and bake in the oven was near torture for the kids.
 Being told they had to wait for the molten chocolate to cool before gobbling them up put them right over the edge!

 If your kids enjoy baking these delicious chocolate puffs, you don’t want to miss The Ultimate Kids’ Baking Book:

 Looking for more easy ideas to bake with your kids?
 These delicious breakfast recipes are perfect for a weekend brunch:

 - 1 package frozen puff pastry thawed

 - 1 egg

-Crack the egg into a small bowl.
+- Crack the egg into a small bowl.
 Use a fork to gently whisk the egg until it is smooth and yellow.
-Add 1 tbsp of water to the egg and whisk it in to form an egg wash.
+Add 1 tablespoon of water to the egg and whisk it in to form an egg wash.